MartinVladkov/ProductiveTimer/README.md

 # Productive Timer

-This is a simple Pomodoro-style timer for productivity, built with JavaScript
+This is a simple Pomodoro-style timer for productivity, built with React.js

 ## Features